star icon star icon

 Spain’s €1 million research grant scheme for 2025

 The Directorate General for the Regulation of Gambling (DGOJ) has recently launched a €1.05 million research grant dedicated to responsible gaming initiatives.
-Both public and private research institutions have been invited to apply as they explore solutions that can lessen gambling harm, especially among at-risk individuals and minors .
+Public and private institutions have been invited to apply, as the goal is to find together solutions that can reduce gambling harm, especially among those at risk and minors.

-This is not the first time such a grant has been offered—the initiative started in 2023.
-The grant aims to find projects that focus on data-driven methodologies, prevention strategies, and technological innovation .
-This way, the government shows its priorities lie not just in reducing gambling-related harm but also in promoting transparency and accountability within the regulated gambling market.
+The initiative started in 2023, so this is not the first time such a grant has been offered.
+The projects they are looking for are data driven and focus on prevention strategies and technological innovation.
+This way, the government shows its priorities lie in reducing gambling-related harm and promoting transparency and accountability.

-The DGOJ stated that all proposals must contribute to the goals outlined in Spain’s gambling regulations and Responsible Gambling Strategy, focusing on long-term policy reform and behavioural insights .
+The DGOJ specifically explained that all proposals must contribute to the goals of Spain’s gambling regulations and Responsible Gambling Strategy, whose main focus is long term policy reform and behavioural insights.

 Denmark sustains its multi-year investment in prevention